iqual-ch/drupal-platform/docs/deployment.md

 If a project is being deployed into a non-default cluster context, then the context variable has to be overriden.
 The default contexts can be found in the `kubernetes_contexts` variables in the [`composer.json`](../composer.json).

 For example if the `prod` Kubernetes cluster context ist `example-cluster-1` then the `kubernetes_contexts.prod` has to be set to that value in the `composer.json`'s `extra.project-scaffold` section.

+## Remote Deployment on Platform.sh

+Alternatively to the deployment into Kubernetes there is also the option to deploy the repository to [Platform.sh](https://platform.sh/).